marksherriff/uvacs-advising/new_student_info.md

 3. Your primary UVA email and name should be pre-populated in the fields.
 4. Click "I subscribe to list cs-jobs."
 5. Click "Confirm."

+### Laptop Loaner Program

+The CS department has a laptop loaner program for students who 1) are currently enrolled in a CS course and 2) have a CS faculty member willing to sponsor them to be loaned a laptop.

+For more information, please see the [CS Department Laptop Loaner Program](https://www.cs.virginia.edu/wiki/doku.php?id=cs_laptop_loaner) information page.

 ## BACS-Specific Information